- I can say it without any genuine sorrow or thought.

-So next time you’re wrong…even if you aren’t the only one wrong, give your spouse the gift of a sincere, heartfelt apology.
+So next time you’re wrong…even if you aren’t the only one wrong, give the gift of a sincere, heartfelt apology.
 The Lord is eager to help you do this!

 *Paul talks about genuine repentance in 2 Corinthians 7.
 Also read James 4:8-10.

 Thanks for visiting my blog.
+This is one of my "special" devotions--longer than those I send to my subscribers.
 While you're here, please check out my home page which features 1-minute devotions each weekday.
 Sign up for a free subscription to those devotions below and they'll be sent directly to your email box.
 Thanks!
 Gail